 Use the suggested script below.

-“Even though I know about growth mindset, I still have to work at it.
-Especially when something is hard for me.
+“Even though I know about growth mindset, I still have to work on it.
+Especially when something is diffult for me.
 I can tell I’m in a fixed mindset when I have thoughts about quitting and start to feel frustrated.
-When I feel that way, I know I need to change my thinking to a different mindset.
+When I feel like that, I know I need to change my thinking to a different mindset.